Bira/octopus-carnival/_posts/2023-06-10-hells-rebels-3-part-2.md

 The first is a knowledge skill test to identify the dish in question and how to eat it (probably **Area Knowledge**, **Current Affairs** or **Savoir-Faire** in GURPS).
-Careful PCs can just wait for one of the other guests so start eating and skip the skill test, but succeeding shows they know what they're doing and earns them a point.
+Careful PCs can just wait for one of the other guests to start eating and skip the skill test, but succeeding shows they know what they're doing and earns them a point.